Motel California (TV series)

-Motel California is a 2025 South Korean television series written by Lee Seo-yoon, directed by Kim Hyung-min, and starring Lee Se-young and Na In-woo.
+Motel California is a 2025 South Korean television series written by Lee Seo-yoon, directed by Kim Hyung-min, and starring Lee Se-young, Na In-woo, Choi Min-soo, Kim Tae-hyeong, and Choi Hee-jin.
 Based on the novel Home, Bitter Home by Shim Yoon-seo, it is a first love remodeling romance drama set in a rural area about a woman who was born and raised in a motel and reunites with her first love in her hometown she ran away from 12 years ago.
 It aired on MBC TV from January 10 to February 15, 2025 every Friday and Saturday at 21:50 (KST).
-It also streams on Viki.

 Synopsis

 The series tells the story of Kang-hee, who meets her first love again in her hometown where she ran away in the middle of the night for success and happiness 12 years ago and encounters the past that she had sealed away.